irlnathan/s-assoc-docs/associations2.md

-#Getting ready for this project
+#Getting ready for the project
 Create a sails project using:

 `sails new sailsPeople`

-Sails creates the project with the following folder structure:
+Sails creates the project using the following folder structure:

 ```javascript
 sailsPeople